top of page

 History of Psychosynthesis

-Dr Roberto Assagioli, who officially founded Psychosynthesis in the 1960s, was an eminent student of Sigmund Freud, the father of psychoanalysis, and contemporary with Carl Jung, the father of analytical psychology.
-Not many people know about his work, but in recent decades it has massively grown in popularity worldwide.
+Dr Roberto Assagioli officially founded Psychosynthesis in the 1960s, was an eminent student of Sigmund Freud, the father of psychoanalysis, and contemporary with Carl Jung, the father of analytical psychology.
+Not many people know about his work, but it has massively grown in popularity in recent decades.

 Assagioli diverged from psychoanalysis as he was dissatisfied with its limitations.
 He disagreed with the deterministic view that human behaviour results solely from unconscious forces and unresolved conflicts.
 That view excluded the possibility of free will and creativity.